Motosploit/ctf_work/pwning-steve/README.md

 **Description:** Everybody whats to be the operator in Minecraft, can you?

+# Objective
+Exploit the log4j vulnerability on the minecraft server to get shell access and capture the flag.

 # Flag
 ```
 MiniCTF-{Wh0-Ch0s3-J@ck-Bl@ck-2-Pl@y-St3v3?!}
 ```
 # How to change the Flag
 Change contents of `flag.txt` and rebuild the container.